quinn-dougherty/marl-cpr-dataphilly-talk/README.md

 - Roll your own single agent game with the step/reset paradigm!
   - Augment my command line interface with your game
 - Use `from collections import namedtuple` and type aliases to make the step and reset functions more self-documenting
-- Roll your own multi-level game with the step/reset paradigm
+- Roll your own multi-agent game with the step/reset paradigm